lukcic/devops/Kubernetes/basics.md

 ### Service

 IP of pod inside cluster is dynamic.
 Service name should be used for communication between pods.
+Similar to Docker internal DNS.
+Service creation deploys Endpoint.

 Service must know which port it has to be connected (selector).